-We conclude our study by extending the forward-propagation results of \cite{pelux2020sde}, as well as their corresponding backward-propagation results of ResNets, to the context of doubly infinite neural networks, namely infinitely deep and infinitely wide neural networks.
-In such a novel context we assume model parameters to be initialized as fully i.i.d., and we also assume a more restricted class of activation functions.
-Regarding forward-propagation, we show that the neural network dynamics simplify and many quantities of interest are either analytically available or can be efficiently approximated numerically.
-Furthermore, we show that the distribution in function space of ResNets converges to Gaussian processes with an affine kernel.
-Regarding backward-propagation, the recent literature on Neural Tangent Kernel (NTK) studies the solution obtained by gradient descent with infinitesimally small learning rate and quadratic loss for infinitely wide networks \citep{jacot2018neural,arora2019exact}.
-We establish a connection with this line of research by showing that in the doubly infinite setting the NTK at initialization converges again to an affine kernel.
-Under the assumption considered, these results imply that both weakly and fully trained neural networks which are both very wide and very deep collapse to linear regression.
+We conclude our study by extending the results of \cite{pelux2020sde}, as well as the corresponding backward-propagation results presented in this paper, to the general setting of infinitely deep and infinitely wide ResNets.
+For short, these neural networks are referred to as doubly infinite ResNets.
+In such a setting, we assume that network's parameters are i.i.d., and we focus on doubly infinite ResNets defined through a restricted class of activation functions.
+With regards to the forward-propagation analysis of doubly infinite ResNets, we show that the dynamic of the neural network simplifies, and quantities of interest are either analytically available or can be efficiently approximated by numerical computations.
+Moreover, we show that the distribution in function space of a doubly infinite ResNet converges to the distribution of a Gaussian process with an affine kernel.
+With regards to the backward-propagation analysis, the recent literature on the Neural Tangent Kernel (NTK) investigates problem of training a neural network by means of gradient descent with infinitesimally small learning rate and quadratic loss for infinitely wide neural networks \citep{jacot2018neural,arora2019exact}.
+We establish a connection with this line of research, showing that for doubly infinite ResNets the NTK at initialization converges to an affine kernel.
+Under suitable assumptions for our class of doubly infinite ResNets, this result implies that weakly and fully trained neural networks with a large depth and width collapse to linear regression.